Learn to sew spaghetti strap summer dresses perfect for the heat

 The rayon makes the fabric breathable and cool for summer too, even on hot Seven Mile Beach where we vacationed this summer.

 To modifiy your pattern, place the fitted and swing versions of the pattern fronts together, with the fitted version on top.
 Line up the necklines.
 Then draw a line from the armscye point to halfway between where the fitted and swing tank corners are at the hem.
-Extend lines 12-15 inches at the side seam and at center front, then connect in a slight curve.
+Extend lines 12-15 inches (depending on your height and preferences) at the side seam and at center front, then connect in a slight curve.
 Repeat with back pieces.
 You could also just extend the lines on the swing version, but that will result in a slightly fuller dress than the one I’m wearing in these pictures.
 IN either case, make sure the pattern has a little ease at the hipline (approximately where the original swing hemline ends) to skim your hips rather than cling to them.
 The one I’m wearing has 4 total inches of ease at my hipline.

 To sew, follow the pattern directions or watch the video below (the video does not show the optional shelf bra).
 If the video won’t load or you prefer, you can also watch on YouTube here.